microsoft/DirectXShaderCompiler/README.md

 > A new experimental simplified build and test workflow is documented [here](docs/BuildingAndTestingDXC.rst).

-Note: If you intend to build from sources on Linux/macOS, follow [these instructions](docs/DxcOnUnix.rst).

 Before you build, you will need to have some additional software installed.
 This is the most straightforward path - see [Building Sources](https://github.com/microsoft/DirectXShaderCompiler/wiki/Building-Sources) on the Wiki for more options, including Visual Studio 2015 and Ninja support.